WhitmanOptiLab/DENSE/DOC.md

 ***
 #### 2.2: Model

-(see section 2 of 'README.md')

 To create a new model make a copy of the directory `template_model`.
-In all four files, follow directions to implement the new model.
-The system must be RECOMPILED with `cmake ..` and then `make` because each compile is model-specific.
+In all four files, follow directions in `README.md` section 2 to implement the new model. __*THE SYSTEM MUST BE RECOMPILED*__ with `cmake ..` and then `make`, because each compile is model-specific.

 ***
 #### 2.3: I/O